 - Contribute to standardisation efforts in the field of Presentation Attack Detection and face image quality assessment;

 - Provide open access benchmarks to enable follow on research activities on Morphing Attack Detection;

 - Ensure that the technologies developed are accepted by citizens and respects privacy and other EU regulations.

-Morphing is the process of creating a new face image by digitally merging the facial representations of two different images.
+Morphing is the process of creating a new face image by digitally merging the facial representations of two or more different images.
 There are a number of different morphing techniques, from automatic morphing using apps and software, to manual morphing using photo editing software like Photoshop.
 Beyond morphing there are manipulation attacks that intentionally alter digitally the visual appearance or specific properties of an image resulting in misrepresentation or misinterpretation.